 In 2019, the National Law Review reported on a surge of defective drug lawsuits filed over Xeljanz.
 The medicine, which works by suppressing a patient’s immune system, resulted in some users suffering an increased risk of blood clots and deep vein thrombosis (DVT).

 Later that year, the FDA shared preliminary results from its post marketing safety study of Xeljanz highlighting data linking the drug to blood clotting problems.
-Specifically, the agency reported 19 cases of blood clots and/or deep vein thrombosis in the lungs in patients who received Xeljanz 10 mg twice daily compared to three cases in patients who received TNF blockers.
+Specifically, the agency reported 19 cases of blood clots and/or deep vein thrombosis in the lungs in Xeljanz patients patients treated with the 10 mg twice daily dose compared to three cases in patients who received TNF blockers.

 The agency further reported 45 patient deaths among people who took 10 mg of Xeljanz twice daily compared with 25 patient deaths for those who received TNF blockers.